LoliRock: Broadcast

 The show premiered on France 3 on 18 October 2014. running for 13 episodes until March 2015.
 On 26 January 2016, Zodiak Kids published an article officially announcing that BatteryPOP had acquired AVOD (streaming) rights to LoliRock for one year.

 On 1 April, France Televisions announced the release of episodes on France 4, and Disney France.
 Zodiak also reported that Italy would launch LoliRock on De Agostini Editore's Super!
 DTT channel.
 France 4 began broadcasting the 13 episodes on 4 April 2016.
-On 1 May, the first season of the series was released on Netflix, in the United States, Canada, United Kingdom and Australia.
+On 1 May, the first season of the series was released on Netflix, in the United States, Canada, the United Kingdom, and Australia.

-The LoliRock producers pre-released the four episodes of season 2 on YouTube in December 2016. > Netflix released the English dub of the season 2 episodes on 5 January 2017.
+The LoliRock producers pre-released the four episodes of season 2 on YouTube in December 2016.
+Netflix released the English version of the season 2 episodes on 5 January 2017.
 It was broadcast on France 4 in February with two episodes per weekday.

-In the United States, the show premiered on the streaming service Netflix in 2016 with an English language track and the second season premiered on the service in 2017.
-In 2020, Amazon's Prime Video service acquired the show.
+In the United States, the show premiered on the streaming service Netflix in 2016 with an English-language track and the second season premiered on the service in 2017.
+In 2020, Amazon's Prime Video service acquired the show and it was subsequently removed from Netflix in select countries.

+On March 27, 2023, it was announced that a third season is set to be released in 2026.